Children's Comprehensive Bible Question Quiz

 c.
 The skies opened up with thunder.

-a.
-The spirit of God entered Jesus when he was baptized.
+The Holy Spirit of God entered Jesus when he was baptized.

 -

-Before Jesus started preaching, what did He do for work?
+Before Jesus started preaching, what was his occupation?

 a.
 He was a carpenter.